ylesia-wu/major-outage-prediction/README.md

 ### Model Performance

+- We utilized `GridSearch` to find the best combination of hyperparameters, including the number of estimators [100, 200], maximum depth [10, 20], and minimum samples [1, 2, 4, 10] in a leaf node.
+- The 'n_estimators'
+              'max_depth': [10, 20],
+              'min_samples_leaf': [1, 2, 4, 10]}
-We utilized `GridSearch` to find the best combination of hyperparameters, including the number of estimators, maximum depth, and minimum samples in a leaf node.
-This tuning results in a score of around 77.86% for all three metrics: accuracy, precision, and recall, which is a significant improvement in the model performance compared to our baseline model.
+- This tuning results in a score of around 77.86% for all three metrics: accuracy, precision, and recall, which is a significant improvement in the model performance compared to our baseline model.

 | Metric          | Score   |
 |-----------------|---------|